 Publix, like most sophisticated retailers, posts video surveillance cameras throughout their stores to collect and preserve evidence in the prosecution of criminal cases as well as the defense of civil claims made against it by shoppers who slip, trip, and fall in their stores.
-Since 1991, our Publix slip and fall lawyers have investigated thousands of injury claims that have occurred in grocery stores, parking lots, amusement parks, and other facilities.
+Since 1991, our Publix slip and fall lawyers have investigated thousands of Slip and Fall Claims that have occurred in grocery stores, parking lots, amusement parks, and other facilities.

 Publix has a particular way of handling personal injury claims made against it by people who have been hurt at one of its locations.
 First it will assign an adjuster who has experience in evaluating and negotiating slip and fall premise claims.
 The adjuster is responsible for obtaining relevant information and trying to settle a given claim for the least amount of money possible.

 HIRE A FLORIDA LAWYER SPECIALIZING IN PERSONAL INJURY CASES